3 ways to make your fleet safer

 All employees take their cues from the top, so when leadership speaks, employees pay attention.
 Getting support and ongoing involvement from leadership can amplify your efforts in creating a safety culture for the fleet.
 For instance, when the safety policy is rolled out and implemented, an announcement from leadership underscores its importance and is taken seriously.

 To achieve long-term fleet safety, fleet managers have to continue to highlight the importance of safe driving behaviors.
 If safety is only brought up every once in a while, it won’t have any real effect.
 To keep safety at the forefront, keep records of the safe and unsafe driving behaviors of all drivers.
-With MiX Telematics, you can pull reports and sort by driver, vehicles, or events to get a complete picture of your fleet’s driving behavior.
+With MiX by Powerfleet, you can pull reports and sort by driver, vehicles, or events to get a complete picture of your fleet’s driving behavior.
 Contact us today to learn more about our fleet safety management services.

-All content © MiX Telematics | Terms & Conditions | Privacy Notice | Email Disclaimer
+All content © 2024 MiX by Powerfleet | Terms & Conditions | Privacy Notice | Email Disclaimer